 White Porcelain Tiles – A Tile For Your Bathroom Walls

 We are often asked “What is the best wall tile for my bathroom?”
 That question is very hard to answer as it would depend on a variety of factors; we need to know things like the aesthetic appeal you’re aiming for, the durability required, the size of the bathroom and what sort of dirt and grime you are expecting.
 So in writing an article we can’t possibly know all the answers, but let me tell you about one very special tile awkwardly named super super white nano presealed polished porcelain.
-You will find that many stores carry this product, it normally sells at over $50 /m2 but it sells at under half that price at TFO.
-White porcelain tiles.

 Why The Strange Name?